Cardiff 203 (CKG 193)

 Between 1981 and 1993 David Gledhill had almost completely restored 203 back to original condition, including painting it in the regulation wartime grey primer livery.
 However, due to personal circumstances David could not continue to look after 203 and consequently it returned to the BTS fleet once again.
 With Walsall 872 departing from Sandtoft to go to the Aston Manor Road Transport Museum on 21 March 1993, the opportunity was taken to tow Cardiff 203 to Sandtoft where it took 872s depot space.
 Throughout 1993 David Gledhill and others worked hard to finish off 203s restoration and by June 1994 it was ready to operate at the Black Country Museum during their ‘Trolleybuses Galore’ event.

 Following its stay at the Black Country Museum 203 was towed back to Sandtoft.
 The towing of 203 over the years has seen a few incidents take place and this tow was no exception.
 On the journey back a rear nearside tyre exploded causing damage to the underside on the vehicle and lifting out part of the rear wing!
-Repairs were carried out on arrival back at Sandtoft but sadly 203 did not see much service after that as serious problems with its motor began to manifest.
+Repairs were carried out on arrival back at Sandtoft but sadly 203 saw little service after that as serious problems with its motor began to manifest.

 203 remained in the depot until such time as funds could be obtained to carry out repairs and as a result the bodywork began to deteriorate.
 Following the restoration of South Shields 204 in 2005, Cardiff 203 was Mike Dare’s choice as the next vehicle to be restored when funds permitted.